 3-Season Sleeping Bags

-3-season sleeping bags are intended for use in—you guessed it—Spring, Summer and Fall.
+3-season sleeping bags are intended for use in spring, summer and fall.
 Because of the temperature variance that can occur over those three seasons the 20F/-6C is a very popular temperature rating for a 3-season sleeping bag.
-Versatile by design, a 3-season bag balances warmth and comfort with being light and compact so explorers can take advantage of all three of those seasons.
+However, a bag rated 32F/0C is ideal for most people in sub-alpine environments and can save some weight.
+Versatile by design, a 3-season bag balances warmth and comfort with being light and compact so you can take advantage of it during all three of those seasons.

-Here is our line of 3-Season Sleeping Bags:
+Here is our line-up of 3-Season Sleeping Bags:

 - Parsec™ 20F/-6C